KinoLien/style-dropper/README.md

 |object|PlainObject/String|Indicates the `suck` returns object or the same format JSON string.|
 |element|DOM Element|The native html DOM element, means to set styles from this element and includes all child nodes.|

-After exeution, the styles of HTML would change according to the input `object`, and rules are the same as gets styles section.
+After exeution, the styles of HTML would be changed according to the input `object`, and paste rules are the same as gets style.

 ## License